-Ways to Provide for a PUD in a City or Village Zoning Ordinance
+Ways to Provide for a PUD in a Township Zoning Ordinance

 Development of land based on a PUD concept is permitted only if the zoning ordinance expressly permits and provides for such development.
-In developing PUD provisions, the planning commission and the city or village council:
+In developing PUD provisions, the planning commission and the township board:

-1. Defines the term "planned unit development" for zoning purposes,

-- 2. Specifies who shall be the designated review and approval body or official,

-- 3. Determines eligibility criteria,

-- 4. Establishes standards for approval,

-- 5. Develops public hearing procedures, and

-- Sets forth the PUD review and approval process (which must include site plan review).
+- 1. Defines the term "planned unit development" for zoning purposes, - 2.
+Specifies who shall be the designated review and approval body or official, - 3.
+Determines eligibility criteria, - 4.
+Establishes standards for approval, - 5.
+Develops public hearing procedures, and - 6.
+Sets forth the PUD review and approval process (which must include site plan review).

 The eligibility criteria (provision 3 above) is perhaps the most important.
 Because the community is offering the developer so much flexibility in developing his/her land, the community should be getting demonstrable benefits in return.
 These could include better exterior building design, more open space, a better layout, special environmental protection measures and so on.
-These need to be identified as standards in the ordinance and verified at the beginning of the review process to establish project eligibility for PUD Development.
+These need to be identified as standards in the ordinance and verified at the beginning of the review process to establish project eligibility for PUD development.

-With respect to provision 6 above, there are two basic ways to provide for PUD's in a city or village zoning ordinance: (1) like a special land use, and (2) as a separate zoning district.
-Processing PUD's via the same procedure used for special land uses is the simplest of these methods if special land uses are already provided for in the zoning ordinance.
-The only extra requirement prescribed by state statute for PUD's are: (1) that a public hearing is required for PUD's in contrast to the public notice option provided for single-purpose special uses; and (2) that special standards and eligibility criteria must also be provided specifically for review of PUD's.
-Under this alternative, the body or official charged with review and approval of special land uses also becomes the approving body for PUD's.
+With respect to provision 6 above, one of two basic ways to provide for PUD's in the township zoning ordinance are: (1) like a special land use, and (2) as a separate zoning district.
+Processing PUD's via the same procedure used for special land uses is the simplest of these methods, if special land uses are already provided for in the township zoning ordinance.
+The only extra requirement prescribed by state statute for PUD's are: (1) a public hearing is required for PUD's in contrast to the public notice option provided for single-purpose special uses; and (2) special standards and eligibility criteria must also be provided specifically for review of PUD's.
+Under this alternative, the body or official charged with review and approval of special land uses becomes the approving body for PUD's.

-A separate PUD zone or district is an alternative approach wherein the mandatory criteria, standards and requirements are contained in a separate PUD district, just as for any zone.
+A separate PUD zone or district is an approach wherein the mandatory criteria, standards and requirements are contained in a separate PUD district, just as for any zone.
 The local ordinance would have to include provisions which satisfy the above mentioned six features.
 Of course, in this instance, the land would actually have to be rezoned to permit a PUD if the land was not already zoned as such.
-Under this option, the legislative body is the approval body.
+Under this option, the township board of trustees thus becomes the approval body.